-This New York boutique was launched in 2009 by a breakaway team from Clifford Chance including global litigation head Peter Chaffetz and David Lindsey, who co-headed the Americas arbitration group.
+This boutique was launched in New York in 2009 by a breakaway team from Clifford Chance including global litigation head Peter Chaffetz and David Lindsey, who co-headed the Americas arbitration group.

-The founding partners included New Zealander James Hosking, who chairs the international arbitration practice.
-Other key members of the team include partner Yasmine Lahlou, who has a Franco-Moroccan background and has been with the firm from the beginning, and Lebanese–US national Caline Mouawad, who joined in 2019 from King & Spalding.
+The founding partners included New Zealander James Hosking, who chairs the international arbitration practice and sits on ICCA’s governing board.
+Other key partners include Yasmine Lahlou, who has a Franco-Moroccan background and has been with the firm from the beginning, and Lebanese-US national Caline Mouawad, who joined in 2019 from King & Spalding.

-Spanish national Aníbal Sabater joined the firm in 2015 from Norton Rose Fulbright and brings investment treaty expertise.
-Other names to know include Swiss–US national Andreas Frischknecht and recently promoted partner Andrew Poplinger.
+Spanish national Aníbal Martín Sabater joined the firm in 2015 from Norton Rose Fulbright and brings investment treaty expertise.
+Other names to know include Swiss-US national Andreas Frischknecht, Andrew Poplinger and recently promoted partner Gretta Walters.

-Chaffetz and founding partner Cecilia Moss are well known for their work in insurance disputes.
+Chaffetz and founding partner Cecilia Froelich Moss are well known for their work in insurance disputes.

 Who uses it?

 Governments such as Iran, the Czech Republic, Egypt, Moldova, Liberia and the Cook Islands have used the firm, along with state entities such as the Nigerian National Petroleum Corporation (NNPC).